pmyla1/Genomic-Swamping-and-Introgression/README.md

 ## Dsuite
 [Dsuite](https://github.com/millanek/Dsuite) is a software program developed to quickly calculate Patterson's D (ABBA-BABA), and the f4-ratio statistics across many populations and/or species.

+This software takes a VCF file and an explicitly stated phylogenetic tree in the Newick format as input and uses "parsimony informative" single nucleotide polymorphisms from a quartet of species to detect the occurrence of gene flow between species on internal branches of the tree.

 Citation: Malinsky, M., Matschiner, M. and Svardal, H. (2021) Dsuite ‐ fast D‐statistics and related admixture evidence from VCF files.
 Molecular Ecology Resources 21, 584–595. doi:[https://doi.org/10.1111/1755-0998.13265](https://doi.org/10.1111/1755-0998.13265)

 To install the program on macOS run the following commands for the main program: